-The 3-Year-Old Program will provide a Christian community where children can meet friends their own age with whom they can communicate, cooperate, and have many new experiences that broaden their knowledge base for later learning.
+The 3-Year-Old Program The educational program will provide a Christian community where children can meet friends their own age with whom they can communicate, cooperate, and have many new experiences that broaden their knowledge base for later learning.
+Students will grow in a play-based learning environment.